What is the Housing Choice Voucher Program?

-The housing choice voucher program (formerly called the Section 8 Program) is the federal government’s major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.
+The Housing Choice Voucher program (formerly called the Section 8 Program) is the federal government’s major program for assisting very low-income families, the elderly, and the disabled to afford decent, safe, and sanitary housing in the private market.

 Am I eligible?

 Eligibility for a housing voucher is determined by the Housing Authority based on the total annual gross income and family size and is limited to US citizens and specified categories of non-citizens who have eligible immigration status.
-In general, the family’s income may not exceed 50% of the median income for Santa Barbara County as published by HUD (see income limits here).
+In general, the family’s income may not exceed 80% of the median income for Santa Barbara County as published by HUD (see income limits here).

 By law, the Housing Authority must provide 75% of its vouchers to applicants whose incomes do not exceed 30% of the area median income.